YukunVVan/PUI2017_yw3447/HW9_yw3447/Review_plot_of_bc1561.md

 **IMPROVEMENTS:**
 It would be better to use two more different colors(like green and red) for "Asian" and "Native American".
 Also, the font size of label and title can be a little bit bigger.

-Hispanic and Asians are indistinguishable for clor blind people, and so are Black and Native American lines
+# FBB Hispanic and Asians are indistinguishable for clor blind people, and so are Black and Native American lines

 - Honesty